Al-Azif/dumper-testing/README.md

   - Current workaround is to make sure you have all the languages and all the discs completely installed prior to dumping
   - Thoughts: Is there a PFS flag that mark these files?
 Or is there some other way to detect "optional" files?

-\* These currently have work arounds in th dumper built into the homebrew store
+\* These currently have work arounds in the dumper built into the homebrew store

 ## TODO